A team of teachers with particular responsibility for computing.

 We recognise how technology supports study skills through quick and efficient access to large amounts of information in a variety of formats.
 How it can motivate and enthuse pupils and offers opportunities for communication and collaboration through groups working both inside and outside of school.
 How it has the flexibility to meet the individual needs and abilities of each pupil.

 We also recognise the value pupils place on digital literacy, its links with social media and the essential life skills needed to fully participate in the modern digital world.
-It is important for us to teach our pupils to be able to use the power of technology positively: to become creators of digital content rather than simply consumers of it; to keep themselves safe; to express themselves and develop their ideas as active and safe participants in a digital world, for pleasure and for possible future employment.
+It is important for us to teach our pupils to be able to use the power of technology positively to become creators of digital content rather than simply consumers of it, to keep themselves safe, to express themselves and develop their ideas as active and safe participants in a digital world, for pleasure and for possible future employment.
 We value our partnership with parents/carers in encouraging the safe use of technology through our computing and personal development curricula and individual support via our pastoral support team when needed and in partnership with parents / carers.

 The National Curriculum for Computing aims to ensure that all pupils: